Unity-Technologies/com.unity.perception/README.md

 The [Unity Simulation Smart Camera Example](https://github.com/Unity-Technologies/Unity-Simulation-Smart-Camera-Outdoor) illustrates how the Perception package could be used in a smart city or autonomous vehicle simulation.
 You can generate datasets locally or at scale in [Unity Simulation](https://unity.com/products/unity-simulation).

+### Robotics Object Pose Estimation Demo

+The [Robotics Object Pose Estimation Demo & Tutorial](https://github.com/Unity-Technologies/Robotics-Object-Pose-Estimation) demonstrates pick-and-place with a robot arm in Unity.
+It includes using ROS with Unity, importing URDF models, collecting labeled training data using the Perception package, and training and deploying a deep learning model.

 ## Local development
 The repository includes two projects for local development in `TestProjects` folder, one set up for HDRP and the other for URP.